Oxbian/Nmap4N00bs/README.md

 It's a simple GUI for the famous network scanning tool NMAP.
 Thanks to this GUI you can do all the basic commands, and you can run your own custom command too.

 # How it works ?
 Just need to choose the network discovery options you want to use, the scan, and others options if you want.
-After that you just click on the SCAN button and that's it.
+After that, you just click on the SCAN button and that's it.

 - ![Screen of the applications](https://i.imgur.com/pd9w5LC.png)

 ## Custom command
-If you want to use custom command you just need to fill the command entry, and click on the SCAN button.
+If you want to use custom command, you just need to fill the command entry, and click on the SCAN button.
 __Don't forget to add -oN output.txt, else you won't see the output__

 # Compilation & installation:

-For the installation just clone the project and compile for your own computer
+For the installation, just clone the project and compile for your own computer
 __You will need GTK3 and basic C libraire for compiling the programs__:

     git clone https://github.com/Oxbian/Nmap4N00bs.git